UKRI Centre for Doctoral Training in Natural Language Processing PhD with Integrated Study

 You will be supervised by over 60 world-class faculty and will benefit from cutting edge computing and experimental facilities.

-The CDT involves over 20 industrial partners, including:
+The CDT involves a number of industrial partners, including:

 Close links also exist with the Alan Turing Institute and the Bayes Centre.

 Most students will undertake at least one internship during their PhD.

-This is an essential aspect of your training, providing team working, project management, and software engineering experience.
+This is an important aspect of your training, providing team working, project management, and software engineering experience.

 It also exposes students to a company-focused research culture, and provides them with valuable contacts for future job searches.